jekyllgrim/ZScript_Basics/A3_Glossary.md

 An [Actor](#actor)-specific block that contains [actor properties](#Property) and [flags](#Flag) that determine the actor's default behavior (i.e. the behavior it'll exhibit on spawning).
 The definition of the block begins with a `Default` header.

+### Double

+A double is a decimal [value](#Value), like 1.5, 7.842, and so on.
+A double is very similar to a float-point number, but the difference is that it has higher precision, which basically means that it can hold more numbers after the point.

 ### Enum

 A list of [constants](#constant) of the same type.
 See: [Constants and enums](14_Constants.md).